NTULINUX/RTAI/README.md

 available patches for that kernel version, then inside the kernel source directory, run:

 `sed -i 's/depends on X86_64/depends on X86/g' kernel/ipipe/Kconfig`

+Please note that 32-bit support is not even compile tested!